brgenzim/TmAlphaFold/README.md

    >tar -xvf UP000005640_9606_HUMAN.tar

 3. run TMDET software on all structures (see 10.1093/bioinformatics/bth340 and 10.1093/bioinformatics/bti121)(available in https://tmdet.enzim.hu)
-   >Results are stored in tmdet dir
+   >Results are stored in tmdet.tgz

 4. run CCTOP software (with tmFilter option) on all sequences (see doi.org/10.1093/nar/gkv451) (available in https://cctop.enzim.ttk.mta.hu)
-   >Results are stored in cctop dir
+   >Results are stored in cctop.tgz

 5. get topologies from each corresponding cctop and tmdet file if cctop predicts transmembrane protein (transmembrane="yes")
    >Results are stored in results.csv